openstack-archive/stx-tools/centos-mirror-tools/README.md

 ```
 $ find ./output -name "*.i686.rpm" | xargs rm -f
 $ chown  751:751 -R ./output
-$ cp -rf  output/akraino-r1/ <your_mirror_folder>/CentOS/
+$ cp -rf  output/stx-r1/ <your_mirror_folder>/
 ```

 In this case `<your_mirror_folder>` can be whatever folder you want to use as mirror.

-## step 4 - Tweaks in the Akraino build system.
+## step 4 - Tweaks in the StarlingX build system.

 NOTE: step below is not needed if you've synced the latest codebase.

-Go into Akraino build system (*another* container which hosts cgcs build system), and follow up below steps:
+Go into StarlingX build system (*another* container which hosts cgcs build system), and follow up below steps:

 ## Debugging issues

-The `download_mirro.sh` script will create log files in the form of `centos_rpms_*.txt`.
+The `download_mirror.sh` script will create log files in the form of `centos_rpms_*.txt`.
 After the download is complete, it's recommended to check the content of these files to see if everything was downloaded correctly.

 A quick look into these files could be: